-Shine Lawyers’ associate company in Australia has launched a class action on behalf of Australian and New Zealand shareholders who suffered losses after acquiring A2 Milk shares (A2M) on the ASX or on the NZX following a 62% drop in market value in FY21.
+Shine Lawyers’ associate company in Australia has launched a class action on behalf of Australian and New Zealand shareholders who suffered losses after acquiring A2 Milk shares on the ASX, the NZSX or Cboe Australia (formerly, Chi-X Australia) following a 62% drop in market value in FY21.

 What is the A2 Milk Class Action about?